-Over 25 thousand gold miners are invading Brazil’s Yanomami Indigenous Territory, destroying the forest and contaminating the soil and the rivers.
-Gold prospectors are the main vector of Covid19 in indigenous lands and a Yanomami teenager from a village on the Uraricoara river, which is ravaged by gold miners, has already died of coronavirus.
+Over 25 thousand gold miners are invading Yanomami Indigenous Territory in Brazil and Venezuela, destroying the forest and contaminating the soil and the rivers.
+Gold prospectors are the main vector of Covid19 in indigenous lands and a Yanomami teenager from a village on the Uraricoara river, which is ravaged by gold miners, died on April 10th of coronavirus.
+Many have contracted the virus and died since.
 Yanomami leaders are voicing their fears of genocide and pointing to the gold industry as the cause.

 It becomes evident that the Yanomami spokesmen, the NGO Survival and others involved in this project have made an alliance with the devil when you read this interview by Caroline Lebrun with the Cartier Foundation’s General Director Hervé Chandès:

 “To give us an idea, what are the operating costs required by an establishment like this?

 The Foundation is private, entirely funded by Cartier for its communications.
 To give a broad estimate, the general budget – operating and programming – varies around five million euros.

 What relationship does the Foundation have with the Cartier company?